Git-K3rnel/FortiWeb_Automation/PoolMemberConnectivity v6.3 and later/README.md

 then results are saved in `servers.txt` file, this script aslo finds the `server policy` associated with corresponding `server pool`

 ## Features
-- Finds all pool members in all ADOMS
+- Finds all pool members in all ADOMS.
-- Finds all ports associated with pool members
+- Finds all ports associated with pool members.
-- Finds all pool members status (enable/disable)
+- Finds all pool members status (enable/disable).
-- Finds all web protection profiles that don't have URL access rule
+- Finds all web protection profiles that don't have URL access rule.
-- Finds which server policy a pool member belongs to
+- Finds which server policy a pool member belongs to.
-- Finds Web Protection Profiles which does not have URL access rule
+- Finds Web Protection Profiles which does not have URL access rule.
+- Gets Device ARP List.
-- Checks if a pool member is live on its port by executing `telnettest` command on WAF
+- Checks if a pool member is live on its port by executing `telnettest` command on WAF.
+- Pool members which do not have telnet access are pinged to make sure they are down.
-- Creates a JSON file containing all information mentioned above
+- Creates a JSON file containing all information mentioned above.
-- Creates a greppable file (servers.txt) containing all information mentioned above
+- Creates a greppable file (servers.txt) containing all information mentioned above.
-- Colorful output to better detect the messages on terminal
+- Colorful output to better detect the messages on terminal.

 ## Changes